Bay Area Family Photographer Blog

 If you are considering coastal portraits, my guide to the Best Family Photo Locations across the San Francisco Peninsula highlights several nearby beaches and scenic parks.

-For families considering a coastal session, I’ve also created a guide to the Best Beaches in San Francisco Bay Area that highlights several beautiful shoreline locations across the Peninsula and nearby coast.
+For families considering a coastal session, I’ve also created a guide to the Best Beaches in San Francisco Bay Area that highlights several beautiful shoreline locations across the SF Peninsula and nearby coast.

 Beach sessions are especially wonderful for families who enjoy playful movement and relaxed candid moments.